boltops-tools/lono/docs/_docs/tutorials/ec2/params.md

 rmdir config/params/production
 ```

-When you generate the params again you we'll get the same result as before.
+When you generate the params again, we get the same result as before.
 A `lono generate` produces at `output/params/ec2.json` result a InstanceType of `t2.micro` and a `LONO_ENV=production lono generate` will have a InstanceType of `t2.small`.

 ### Helper Support